-E.5.3.5.3.6 Removal <remove>.
+E.5.3.5.3.6 Removal < remove>.

 - a.
 Instructions shall be prepared in the logical removal sequence prescribed by the FGC.
 Illustrations shall be used to support and clarify the text.
 Instructions shall be prepared for checking and recording gear wear patterns, backlash, ESD protective control measures, measurements and tolerances for determining thickness of shims and purpose for shims, and separating and indexing parts for the assembly.
 Procedures shall identify items which must be matched or precision mated when installed at a later time. - b.
 (DMWR/NMWR only) Instructions shall be prepared for recording the condition of the item/assembly, marking, handling, and storing the item. - E.5.3.5.3.7 Disassembly <disassem>.
 Instructions shall be prepared for disassembly of components, assemblies, or subassemblies to the extent specified by the MAC and SMR coded items.
 Illustrations shall be used to support and clarify the text.
 Instructions shall be prepared for precision matched or mated components, assemblies, subassemblies, or parts (other than common hardware), including ESD sensitive items, to insure they will be marked, handled, and stored to preclude damage and to ensure assembly and installation in their matched positions. - E.5.3.5.3.8 Cleaning <clean>.
 Cleaning procedures, methods, special equipment, and materials that are required shall be specified.
 Instructions shall be prepared for corrosion prevention treatment of metal parts after cleaning. - a.
 All materials used in the cleaning and corrosion prevention of equipment, components, or parts shall be referenced and contained in the expendable and durable items list (refer to G.5.6). - b.
-Procedures shall include cautions to avoid damage of components and to prevent the entrance of water or other solvents into electrical components, ducts, or like openings. - c.
+Cleaning materials used for the cleaning of systems, subsystems, and components in order to prepare them for painting, bonding, applying sealants or adhesives, and the removal thereof shall be Hazardous Air Pollutant (HAP) Free.
+The use of HAP containing cleaner (s) is considered a serious risk to human health and the environment due to potential impacts on installations that are required to perform the specific cleaning tasks.
+If a HAP containing cleaner(s) must be used due to performance/technical requirements, then is shall be formally approved by the risk acceptance authority for serious-level risks. as identified in the System Safety proram and MIL-STD-882. - c.
+Procedures shall include cautions to avoid damage of components and to prevent the entrance of water or other solvents into electrical components, ducts, or like openings. - d.
 Warnings and cautions shall be prepared whenever chemicals or cleaning compounds are used or combined which may result in a dangerous or hazardous mixture.
-Whether the danger is to personnel or equipment shall be identified and the effect (e.g., gases, fumes, caustic, and fire) shall be stated. - d.
+Whether the danger is to personnel or equipment shall be identified and the effect (e.g., gases, fumes, caustic, and fire) shall be stated. - e.
 For aircraft, detailed instructions shall be prepared for cleaning and washing the entire aircraft.
 Instructions shall be prepared for the removal of the battery, relief tube, power plant, and armament exhaust deposits, or other items or material as necessary.
 Instructions shall also be prepared regarding components which require relubrication after the aircraft has been washed or steam cleaned.

-E.5.3.5.3.9 Inspection-acceptance and rejection criteria acptrejinsp.
+E.5.3.5.3.9 Inspection-acceptance and rejection criteria <acptrejinsp>.